The Cabinet is appointed and chaired by the Leader of the

 policy decisions within the framework set down by the Council.
 This

-includes major organisational changes, preparation and monitoring
+includes major organisational changes,

-The Cabinet delegates some of its powers to individual
+The Cabinet delegates some of its powers to individual Cabinet

-powers given to them from the Cabinet to take decisions.
+to them from the Cabinet to take decisions.

 The Cabinet meets in public every two weeks.
 It may also meet